-- ALL school team members are mandated reporters. - Your school counselor is available to support with consultation and phone calls and so is the DCFS hotline. - O If your school counselor is unavailable, please call:
+- ALL school team members are mandated reporters. - Your school counselor is available to support with consultation and phone calls and so is the DCFS hotline. - O If your school counselor is unavailable, please call a Associate Director of Mental Health (ADMH):